Hardikkhanduja/X-Twitter-Clone-Frontend-UI-/README.md

 X-Twitter Clone (Frontend UI)

 Welcome to my responsive Twitter/X frontend clone!
-This project is built using TailwindCSS, HTML, and JavaScript. 🖤✨
+This project is built using TailwindCSS, HTML. 🖤✨

 Note: This is a frontend-only clone.
 No backend or real-time data integration.
 All posts and interactions are purely UI simulations.

 🚀 Live Demo

-Check it out in action here: 🔗 Live Demo (replace with your hosted link)
+Check it out in action here: 🔗[ Live Demo https://x-twitter-clone-frontend-ui.vercel.app/

 🌟 Features Left Sidebar